When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Testing dynamic valuation in cereal purchases

 Comparisons with goods-based models reveal even larger directional differences.
 In these cases, most switching households fail the characteristics-based test but pass the corresponding goods-based alternative.
 As shown in the next subsection, this pattern reflects the much greater dimensional flexibility of the goods representation, which imposes no cross-good price restrictions, rather than tighter behavioural alignment.

 Taken together, these results indicate that while the precise \emph{allocation} of habits across characteristics plays little role in classification, introducing intertemporal dependence in characteristics space improves rationalisability for a limited but directionally important subset of households.
 In this application, the main empirical action comes from the maintained hedonic representation, while habits matter at the behavioural margin.
-The results are therefore better read as illustrating the geometric consequences of the hedonic representation than as isolating particular attributes as uniquely responsible for dynamic behaviour.
+The results are therefore best read as showing how the diagnostic separates failures of the hedonic price representation from failures of the static interpretation, rather than as isolating sugar or sodium as uniquely responsible for dynamic behaviour.